mathworks-ref-arch/matlab-dockerfile/README.md

 ```
 docker build -t matlab:r2020a --build-arg LICENSE_SERVER=27000@MyServerName .
 ```
-Note: The LICENSE_SERVER build argument is NOT used during the build but by supplying it here during build it gets incorporated into the container so that MATLAB in the container knows how to acquire a license when the container is run
+**Note**: The `LICENSE_SERVER` build argument is NOT used during the build but by supplying it here during build it gets incorporated into the container so that MATLAB in the container knows how to acquire a license when the container is run

-To build a previous version of MATLAB using one of the other `Dockerfile` use a command of the form
+To build a previous version of MATLAB, for example `Dockerfile.R2019b`, use a command of the form
 ```
 docker build -f Dockerfile.R2019b -t matlab:r2019b --build-arg MATLAB_RELEASE=R2019b --build-arg LICENSE_SERVER=27000@MyServerName .
 ```
 You must supply a tag for the image using the `-t` option, for example, `matlab:r2020a`.
 The tag names the repository for later use and deployment.
 Specify the location of the network licence manager using `--build-arg LICENSE_SERVER=27000@MyServerName`.
 Replace `27000@MyServerName` with the port and location of your license manager.
 Alternatively, you can use a `license.dat` or `network.lic` file to provide the location of the license manager.
 For more information, see [Use a License File to Build Image](#use-a-license-file-to-build-image).

 For the R2019b Dockerfile you must also specify the MATLAB release using `--build-arg MATLAB_RELEASE=R20xxx`, where `R20xxx` refers to a MATLAB release you are trying to build.

 ## Step 6.
 Run Container
 Use the `docker run` command to run the container.
-Run the command from the root directory of the cloned repository.
 Use a command of the form:
 ```
 docker run -it --rm matlab:r2020a
 ```
 - `-it` option runs the container interactively.
 - `--rm` option automatically removes the container on exit.
-Any extra arguments after the container tag are passed directly to MATLAB.
-For example, the following command prints `hello world` in MATLAB and then exits MATLAB.
+Any extra arguments after the container tag are passed directly to MATLAB inside the container.
+For example, the following command prints `hello world` in MATLAB and then exits.
 ```
 docker run -it --rm matlab:r2020a -r "disp('hello world');exit"
 ```